catalystcommunity/foundry/DESIGN.md

 The goal is to give developers the simplest way to manage their infrastructure without maintenance burden, allowing them to focus on code and version control rather than infrastructure complexity.

+### Primary User Experience

+**`foundry setup`** - A progressive, stateful wizard that guides users through the entire stack installation process.
+This wizard:
+- Tracks progress and resumes if interrupted
+- Validates each step before proceeding
+- Handles network planning, DNS configuration, and component installation
+- Is the recommended way to set up Foundry for the first time

+Individual commands (`foundry component install`, `foundry network plan`, etc.) remain available for advanced users who prefer granular control.

 ### Core Philosophy

 - **Sane Defaults, Advanced Configuration**: Prioritize simplicity through intelligent defaults; power users can configure deeply